yahya-ubnt/IMSys/iDocs/docker-spec.md

 ## 1. Overview

 Our goal is to create a portable, scalable, and consistent environment for the entire application stack.
-We will use Docker to containerize the individual services (backend, frontend) and Docker Compose to manage the multi-container application.
+We use Docker to containerize individual services and Docker Compose to manage the multi-container application.
+This setup is optimized for both development and production workflows.

-This setup will consist of:
+This setup consists of:
 - A **backend** service running the Node.js API.
 - A **frontend** service running the Next.js web application.
-- A **database** service (e.g., MongoDB).
+- A **database** service (MongoDB).

 ## 2. File Structure

-The following files will be created:

 ```
 isp-management-system/
 ├── backend/
 │   ├── Dockerfile
-│   └── ...
+│   └── .dockerignore
 ├── frontend/
 │   ├── Dockerfile
-│   └── ...
+│   └── .dockerignore
 ├── docker-compose.yml
+├── docker-compose.prod.yml
 └── ...
 ```